By Brent, Five Star Ranch Staff Writer

 Armed with the information in this short article, you should be on your way to planning a dude ranch vacation that will provide you and your family with pleasant memories for years to come.
 So, what are you waiting for?
 Saddle up and book your dude ranch vacation today!

-If you want to hear about our experiences with a few horsey ranches, check out our Guest Ranch Review Section on the web site.
+If you want to hear about our experiences with a few horsey ranches, check out our reviews.